 The total game distance at the club is 2,343 meters with technical golfing terrain like narrow fairways, tight greens, and ponds.
-Celebrities like Pele, Mike Tyson, Sven Tumba and Alexander Ragulin made the symbolic club a hit by spending time on the green and in the clubhouse.
+Celebrities like Pele, Mike Tyson, Sven Tumba, and Alexander Ragulin made the symbolic club a hit by spending time on the green as well as in the clubhouse.

 In the last few years carting has become an extremely popular sport and leisure activity in Moscow.
-Even for those who have never driven a car or ridden a bicycle, the go-kart craze has cought on to families, students, and even corporate management teams.
+Even for those who have never driven a car or ridden a bicycle, the go-kart craze has also caught on to families, students, and even corporate management teams.

-Paintball is an original “war game”, recreation, sport and entertaining hobby.
-Like billiards, bowling and many other kinds of corporate and family outdoor activities, this leisure activities in Moscow recently grew in popularity in the woods and parks of Moscow.
+Paintball is an original war game, recreation, sport, and entertaining hobby.
+Like billiards, bowling, and many other kinds of corporate and family outdoor activities, these leisure activities in Moscow recently grew in popularity in the woods and parks of Moscow.
 Now there exist many paintball clubs in the city to join for all ages.

 There are several playing grounds with various conditions, some of them are equipped with all-weather warm grounds and warm locker rooms.
 Others offer spacious and comfort zonesto relax between games, and some have observation platforms.

-Moscow sport clubs offer many sports and recreational programs in different kinds of sports and outdoor activity locations, from football to dancing, rock climbing to horse-racing.
+Moscow sports clubs offer many sports and recreational programs in different kinds of sports as well as outdoor activity locations, from football to dancing, rock climbing to horse-racing.